 Director, VCU Globe

 Dr. Jill E. Blondin received her B.A. in art history from Indiana University, and her M.A. and Ph.D. in art history from the University of Illinois at Urbana-Champaign.
 Before directing VCU Globe, Dr. Blondin was associate professor of art history and served as director of the Center for Global Education at the University of Texas at Tyler where she helped to develop and to launch Global Awareness through Education (GATE), a globally-focused living-learning program.
 Under Dr. Blondin’s leadership, VCU Globe has also received the two most prestigious awards in international education: the 2015 NAFSA Senator Paul Simon Spotlight Award for campus internationalization and the 2018 Andrew Heiskell Award for internationalizing the campus from the Institute of International Education (IIE).
 VCU Globe was designated as a Peace Corps Prep Program in 2014, and in 2015 received the received a 100,000 Strong in the Americas Innovation Grant from Partners of the Americas.
-Dr. Blondin has organized and led study abroad programs to Italy, Holland, France, Qatar, Japan, Mexico, and Botswana.
-Dr. Blondin has received numerous awards and grants for her teaching and research, including the Regents Outstanding Teaching Award from the University of Texas System and the Kress Fellowship in Art History from the Renaissance Society of America.
+Dr. Blondin has organized and directed study abroad programs to Italy, Holland, France, Qatar, Japan, Mexico, and Botswana.
+She has received numerous awards and grants for her teaching and research, including the Regents Outstanding Teaching Award from the University of Texas System and the Kress Fellowship in Art History from the Renaissance Society of America.
 Dr. Blondin has shared her expertise on campus internationalization as a Fulbright Specialist to Brazil (2018).
 She has presented and published on intercultural campus environments, global education, and art history.
 Dr. Blondin is serving concurrently as interim director of the Global Education Office.

 Assistant Director of Academic Programming